elastic/static-fs/README.md

 ## Getting Started

-Remember, that is a development tool intended to be used during your build process, so install it as `development dependency` and run it as a one final step once your build produce the raw distributable artifacts.
+Remember, that this is a development tool intended to be used during your build process, so install it as `development dependency` and run it as a final step once your build produce the raw build artifacts.

 ### Install